openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 ### Upload Behavior

 In case you upload more than one photo of the front, the ingredients and the nutrition facts, beware that only the first photo of each category will be displayed.
 (You might want to take additional images of labels, recycling instructions, and so on).
-All photos will be saved.
+However, all photos will be saved.

 ### Label Languages